 It’s easier to show you than explain it, so I’m going to use Mary Had a Little Lamb as an example:

-In the above example, notice that the final result is a password that is more than 20 characters long, includes various characters (symbols, capital letters, numbers) and makes no sense by itself.
+In the above example, notice that the final result is a password that is more than 20 characters long, includes various special characters (symbols, capital letters, numbers) and makes no sense by itself.

 Obviously, I wouldn’t suggest you use my example here.
 Instead, try to find a phrase or song that is unique to you.
 This could be:

-- The first two lines of your favorite song.
+- The first two lines of your favorite song

-- Your favorite quote.
+- Your favorite quote

 - Your favorite Bible verse

-- A memorable nursery rhyme.
+- A memorable nursery rhyme

-Now if you’ve been reading carefully so far, you’ll notice that this password lacks one characteristic of a “strong password”:
+Now if you’ve been reading carefully so far, you’ll notice that this password lacks one characteristic of most secure passwords:

 It’s not a strong password if you reuse the same one on multiple accounts.